Student gunman kills two, wounds three at California high school before shooting self

 “We’ve had drills.
 It doesn’t prepare you for the real thing,” she said after reuniting with her father at Central Park.

-Her father, Terrence Hardges, said she texted him from inside the classroom.
+Her father, Terrence Hardges, said Taylor texted him from inside the classroom.
 He said he was casually scrolling through his texts when he saw it and it made his heart race.

 “She said ‘I love you.
 I’m pinned in a room.
 We’re locked in,’” Terrence Hardges said.